What is Acute Stress Disorder, Acute Stress Reaction?

 - Belief that more harm will continue

 - Negative effect like anxiety, depression, anger, guilt, hopelessness, etc.

 - High levels of pain

 - Being female

 The prevalence of acute stress disorder hasn’t been determined with certainty.
-The percentage of people who develop acute stress disorder after a traumatic event varies according to the event, and even these percentages don’t have a high degree of reliability due to the current lack of a uniform method of gathering data.
+The percentage of people who develop acute stress disorder after a traumatic event varies according to the event and even these percentages don’t have a high degree of reliability due to the current lack of a uniform method of gathering data.
 Very general statistics indicate that for human-induced violent traumas, over 20 percent of people develop acute stress disorder.
 Acute stress disorder isn’t rare.

 Acute stress disorder can be all-consuming, negatively impacting someone’s entire life.
-Acute stress disorder isn’t a weakness; it’s a reaction to an external trauma.
+Acute stress disorder isn’t a weakness; it’s a reaction to external trauma.
 Acute stress disorder is treatable, and people can live fully again.